burger

 Configure Outlook 2019 in IMAP (email)

-This guide explains how to connect the desktop app Outlook 2019 (Windows desktop application) to an email address hosted by Infomaniak.
+This guide explains how to connect the desktop app Outlook 2019 (desktop application on Windows) to an email address hosted by Infomaniak.

 Prerequisites